okta/odyssey/packages/docs/components/button.md

 <Description>

-Consider the following when writing content for buttons.
+Consider the following when writing content for Buttons.
 By doing so, it will ensure users can easily navigate the page and complete the task at hand efficiently.

 </Description>